2KAbhishek/limit-order-api/README.md

 - Easy to use REST API.
 - OpenAPI documentation included.
 - Easy setup and package management with Poetry.
+- Implemented with Test Driven Development (>90% Coverage).
+- Fast and powerful CI with GitHub actions.

 ## ⚡ Setup